 About the OUAC

-Services available to those directly impacted by the Pulse tragedy include:
+Services available to those impacted by the Pulse tragedy include:

-- Case management working directly with a OUAC Victims Advocate
+- Case management working directly with an OUAC Case Manager

 - Navigation of community resources